webdevelopersunil/laravel-ecommerce-rest-API/README.md

     -Retrieve the details of a specific order.

-Starting Guide
+## Starting Guide

+  Before start and perform the API's, please make sure run the seeders for the product list demo records.

-php artisan db:seed --class=MySeeders
+  -php artisan db:seed --class=MySeeders

 ## API Reference